In this section

 An assessment of the renal system includes all aspects of urinary elimination

 In the evaluation phase of assessment, ensure the information collected is complete, accurate and documented appropriately.
-The nurse must draw on critical thinking and problem solving skills to make clinical decisions and plan care for the patient being assessed.
+The nurse must utilise critical thinking and make clinical decisions and plan care for the patient being assessed.
 If any abnormal findings are identified, the nurse must ensure that appropriate action is taken.
 This may include communicating the findings to the medical team, relevant allied health team and the ANUM in charge of the shift.
-Patients should be continuously assessed for changes in condition while under RCH care and assessments are documented regularly.
+Abnormal assessment findings should also be handed over as appropriate.
+Patients should be continuously assessed for changes in condition while under RCH care and assessments documented regularly.

 Observation and Continuous Monitoring clinical guideline (nursing)